NineWorlds/serenity-android/README.md

 This project uses several open source projects and source code:

 * LeftNavBarLibrary (http://code.google.com/p/googletv-android-samples/) from the google tv project.
 This is packaged as a apklib for reuse.
-* ImageLoader (https://github.com/novoda/ImageLoader) - a nice library for managing image caches and downloading of images in the background.
+* Android-Universal-ImageLoader (https://github.com/nostra13/Android-Universal-Image-Loader) - a nice library for managing image caches and downloading of images in the background.
+Extremely fast response times both in the library and from the developer.
+* cling - http://4thline.org/projects/cling/ - Used for DLNA server discovery.
 * Simple (http://simple.sourceforge.net/) - provides a nice interface to Serialize and Deserialize XML information.

 Unit Testing Frameworks